eludris/eludris/README.md

   <a href="https://github.com/derailed/derailed/actions/workflows/build.yml"><img src="https://img.shields.io/github/actions/workflow/status/derailed/derailed/build.yml?label=Builds&labelColor=003f8c&logo=docker&style=for-the-badge" /></a>
 </p>

-# Eludris
+# Derailed

 A free and open source, federated, End-To-End-Encrypted social media platform made in rust that's easy to deploy and configure while striving to be *truly **yours***.

-Eludris tries to combine the best parts of other popular social media platforms such as Discord, Reddit, Twitter and so on while not being one or the other.
+Derailed tries to combine the best parts of other popular social media platforms such as Discord, Reddit, Twitter and so on while not being one or the other.

 ### We're currently at version 0.3.2, click [here](https://derailed.github.io/docs/changelog0.3.2.html) to check the changelog